Programs & Initiatives

 In Okaloosa and Walton County, 1 in 3 Struggle to Make Ends Meet

 ALICE is a United Way acronym which stands for Asset Limited, Income Constrained, Employed.
 ALICE represents hard-working households who live paycheck to paycheck; reduced hours, a family emergency, or unexpected expense can be catastrophic.
-Nearly 36% of all households across Okaloosa and Walton counties are ALICE or living in poverty.
+Nearly 37% of all households across Okaloosa and Walton counties are ALICE or living in poverty.
 ALICE helps us define financial insecurity in our region.

 These are our neighbors, our daycare teachers, grocery store associates, hotel clerks, home health aides, and more.
 They are absolutely essential to our community's success.
 ALICE households were already on the brink of financial crisis before the pandemic and now, they need our help more than ever before.

-ALICE chart
+ALICE Graphic

 The Facts

-• The ALICE Household Survival Budget is the minimal estimate of the cost of household essentials - housing, child care, food, transportation, health care, and a smartphone plan, plus taxes.
-It does not include savings for emergencies or future goals like college or retirement.
-The Survival Budget for Okaloosa and Walton counties shows a single adult would need to earn at least $13.40 an hour to afford their most basic needs; a family of four would need an annual income of at least $60,600.
-These costs are well above the Federal Poverty Level of $12,140 for a single adult and $25,100 for a family of four.
+• The Survival Budget for Okaloosa and Walton counties shows a single adult would need to earn at least $15.83 an hour to afford their most basic needs; a family of four would need an annual income of at least $66,384; and a senior citizen would need an annual income of at least $33,558.
+These costs are well above the Federal Poverty Level of $15,060 for a single adult and $31,200 for a family of four.

 The bottom line is, ALICE households are forced to make difficult choices.
 They often skip preventative health care, accredited child care, quality food, or car insurance.
 These "savings" threaten their health, safety, and future, and the costs are high for both ALICE and the wider community.